iobami/tpool/README.md

    ```
 Write good commit messages, this is very important, so people reviewing can know what your fix, feature e.t.c. is doing

-* Push your codes to the remote upstream repository
+* Push your codes to the new branch on your forked remote upstream repository
 ```
-    git push origin develop
+    git push origin (name-of-branch)
    ```

-Or you can also push your code to the current branch which you are in.
-Make your Pull request and wait for it to be merged.
+Make your Pull request from that branch of your repo to the develop branch of this (the HNG) repo and wait for it to be merged.

 Write good commit messages, this is very important, so people reviewing can know what your fix, feature e.t.c. is doing